simp/pupmod-simp-pupmod/REFERENCE.md

 ##### <a name="puppet_server"></a>`puppet_server`

-Data type: `Simplib::Host`
+Data type: `Variant[Simplib::Host, Array[Simplib::Host]]`

-The puppet master from which to retrieve your configuration.
+One or more puppet servers from which to retrieve your configuration.

 Default value: `simplib::lookup('simp_options::puppet::server', { 'default_value' => "puppet.${facts['domain']}" })`